dmolony/dm3270/resources/plugins.md

 ### Plugins
-This facility allows users to write their own plugin java modules which are able to examine and process all 3270 input screens.
-After each screen is displayed all active plugins are called with a list of the fields on the screen.
+This facility allows users to write their own plugin java modules which are able to examine and process 3270 input screens.
 Modifiable fields may be altered, the cursor may be moved and any of the usual command or function keys may be pressed.
-Active plugins can also be triggered by a command key at any time.
+A plugin can be executed automatically after each screen is displayed, or on request by the user.
 #### Creation
 Implement the Plugin interface or extend DefaultPlugin.
 ```java